tinacms/tinacms-site/content/docs/nextjs/creating-forms.md

 // /pages/[slug].js

-import * as React from 'react' import { useCMS, useLocalForm } from 'react-tinacms'
+import * as React from 'react' import { useCMS, useLocalForm } from 'tinacms'

 export default function Page(props) {
   // grab the instance of the cms to access the registered git API